jtclarkjr/forex-react-mobile/README.md

 # Forex Watchlist App

-A mobile-first React Native Expo application that provides a customizable forex watchlist with real-time exchange rates and detailed pair information.
+A mobile-first (iOS and Web Safari focused) React Native Expo application that provides a customizable forex watchlist with real-time exchange rates and detailed pair information.

 ## Features